"Myka, we should go." Pete said while placing his hand on her arm.

 "An artifact being forged."
 This time it was Jane who spoke.

-Everyone looked at them in disbelief.
+Everyone looked at the couple in disbelief.

 "A…An artifact.
 She made an artifact that brought me back."
 Helena stated simply looking at the woman in her arms.

 "Regular objects get imbued with strong emotions and high levels of energy and just a little bit of magic."
 Jane said "Her emotions are strong especially when it involves you and this" she said waving her arms around "Is a place full of energy and magic.
-You are part of the warehouse part of everything that makes it, but more importantly you are a part of Myka."
+You are part of the warehouse, part of everything that makes it, but more importantly you are a part of Myka."
 Helena nodded and a tear fell onto Myka's cheek.